Museum Website Accessibility

 Navigating Accessibility in Design: A Roadmap to Learning Success

-This project offered an insightful exploration into the realm of accessibility, juxtaposing American and international standards, and revealing where the Rijksmuseum's website falls short against WCAG criteria.
-While the physical museum excels in accessibility, the website's limitations highlighted the necessity of considering diverse user needs.
+This project offered an insightful exploration into the realm of accessibility, comparing American and international standards and revealing where the Rijksmuseum's website falls short of WCAG criteria.
+While the physical museum excels in accessibility, the website’s limitations highlighted the necessity of considering the needs of diverse users.

-I learned that assessing a website's accessibility without considering the specific requirements of different disability groups could lead to an incomplete evaluation.
-The complexity of diverse user needs emphasizes the importance of targeted accessibility assessments.
-My experience, influenced by my own deafness, underscored the challenge of adopting a universally inclusive approach to design.
+I learned that evaluating a website’s accessibility without considering the needs of specific disability groups can lead to an incomplete review.
+The variety of these needs highlights the importance of conducting targeted accessibility assessments.
+My personal experience with deafness highlighted the challenge of creating designs that are universally inclusive or accessible.

 This journey not only deepened my understanding of accessibility challenges but also fueled my passion for creating inclusive designs.
-It has shown me the vast potential for improvement in museum user experiences through further research and application of comprehensive accessibility standards.
+It highlighted the significant potential for improving museum user experiences through the research and the application of comprehensive accessibility standards.

 Arrow up